EcoModTeam/SAMPL/README.md

 # Running a Simulation

 To run SAMPL, open the NetLogo `Interface` tab and use the green dropdown lists and input boxes to configure the model inputs.
 Example inputs include sampling method, density of mussels, distribution of mussels, frequency and detectability of mussel species, the output file name, and parameters related to the specific sampling method.
-When the model is set up correctly, click the grey `Initialize` button.
-Then click the `Run Model` button.
+When the model is set up correctly, click the grey `Initialize` button, then click the `Run Model` button to run the simulation.
 To view metrics click the `Calculate Metrics` button.
 To save results as a CSV, click `Initialize File` once, followed by `Save Results` after each model run.
 The results CSV will be found in the Results folder.

 For more detailed instructions consult the model documentation, located in the `Info` tab of the NetLogo model.